TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-4.md

 ## Theoretical Limit

 Which got me thinking.
 Are there any other limits on grid size that I've missed?
-The number of elements that React and the DOM have to deal with is fixed, depending only on the size of the visible window.
+The number of elements that React and the DOM have to deal with is fixed, depending only on the size of the visible viewport.
 Is there anything that depends on the overall size of the grid?

 There's one thing.
 To ensure that the scroll bars are sized and respond correctly, the visible DOM elements are positioned in a container div that's the size of the entire grid.
 In theory, that shouldn't be a problem.
 There's no need for the browser to paint the entire empty div, just the area around the visible elements.
 As long as the browser can calculate the size and position of the scroll bar, then use that to position the visible elements, everything should be fine.